CohenEmmanuel/Data-Driven-Auto-Portfolio-Project/README.md

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
+The companies main database structure as seen below consists of three tables: cars, sales, geo_lookup, with a total row count of 533,648 records.
 A description of each table is as follows:
 - **Table 2:**
-- **Table 3:**
-- **Table 4:**
-- **Table 5:**
+- Contains geographical data

 [Entity Relationship Diagram here]